 After enjoying a fun-filled Thursday of travel and the bands that started off our festival, Ozzy Osbourne was our final show on the first day.
-I was pretty stoked, I wanted to see Ozzy at least once in my life while he was still kicking.
+I was pretty stoked; I wanted to see Ozzy at least once in my life while he was still kicking.
 It’s iconic Ozzy, right?!
 So after he put up the best show he could, it was about 3 a.m. and time for everyone to retreat to their tents for the night.
-To make this long story short, I could not find my camp ground, or my tent, or anyone that I recognized.
-I walked around what I know now to be campgrounds that I believed to be mine, but were very much not, for 8 hours.
+To make this long story short, I could not find my campground, my tent, or anyone that I recognized.
+I walked around what I know now to be campgrounds that I believed to be mine but were very much not for 8 hours.
 I pretty well walked in circles, passing by the same loud never-sleeping Norwegians time and time again, just hoping I would find my tent soon.
-When it began to rain in the wee hours of the morning, I slipped into a porta potty for shelter and a little shut-eye – very little of course, I was in a portable toilet house after all.
-I stayed in there for 30 minutes to an hour then decided to venture back out to continue my search.
-I started my circular pattern of trudging again and then just sat in the grass to take another break – after one day at a metal festival I have now noted that grass, off to the side of a road translates to urinal.
+When it began to rain in the wee hours of the morning, I slipped into a porta potty for shelter and a little shut-eye – very little, of course; I was in a portable toilet house, after all.
+I stayed in there for 30 minutes to an hour, then decided to venture back out to continue my search.
+I started my circular pattern of trudging again and then just sat in the grass to take another break – after one day at a metal festival, I have now noted that grass off to the side of a road translates to the urinal.
 Ew.
-By this time I am losing hope, thinking I am not going to ever find my way back and I will miss my plane back home and end up getting lost in the small village of Wacken.
-A little dramatic maybe, but can you blame me?
+By this time, I am losing hope, thinking I will never find my way back and I will miss my plane back home and end up getting lost in the small village of Wacken.
+A little dramatic, maybe, but can you blame me?

-When the sun began to rise I got a much clearer view of the after effects the events of day 1 held.
-I have never seen such creative beer can and duct tape structures in my life.
-Metal head modern art.
+When the sun began to rise, I got a much clearer view of the after-effects the events of day 1 held.
+I have never seen such creative beer cans and duct tape structures in my life.
+Metalhead modern art.
 I walked over to the breakfast area to sit down, most everyone still sleeping, but a few getting up and around.
-Shortly after taking my seat and deciding to just go with the day, I saw a British guy that I knew set up tent next to mine.
+Shortly after taking my seat and deciding to just go with the day, I saw a British guy that I knew setting up a tent next to mine.
 “Paul!
 Take me to my tent, please!”
 He was surprised and asked if I had been out all night.
-I briefly told him my adventure and after a slight look of pity I think, he got me on the right trail to my weekend home.
+I briefly told him about my adventure, and after a slight look of pity, I think, he got me on the right trail to my weekend home.

-Blister!
-I had a painful blister from hell on my toe, and I was so glad to be back.
-It was when we got closer to our campsites that I realized I was no were close to where I should have been last night.
+I had a painful blister from hell on my toe and was so glad to be back.
+When we got closer to our campsites, I realized I was not close to where I should have been the night before.
 Terrible.
-I am glad to report that was the worst of my experiences at Wacken though, it was a fantastic 3 days filled with music, extended metal family, food and exploring.
+I am glad to report that was the worst of my experiences at Wacken, though; it was a fantastic 3 days filled with music, extended metal family, food, and exploring.

-At W:O:A 2011 I got to see bands I don’t think I would have had the opportunity to see in the Sates, some I had seen many times before, and a few I’m sure I could see back home, but this was way more fun!
+At W:O:A 2011, I got to see bands I don’t think I would have had the opportunity to see in the States, some I had seen many times before, and a few I’m sure I could see back home, but this was way more fun!
 Some of my favorites were: